Tae Kwon Do Injury

 - Contusion, sprains and strains are the most common types of injuries

-- Approximately half of injured TKD students sought medical help.
+- Approximately half of students with a Tae Kwon Do injury sought medical help.
 Those who did not, experienced a relapse of their injury in the future

 - Most of the injuries lasted 0-4 weeks – a significant time away from training

 - Those who have been participating in TKD for ~3-5 years are more likely to sustain an injury than those who have been training for >7yrs

 - Due to the nature of TKD training, with multiple sessions a week for multiple hours, overuse injuries are also common

 - Not performing a cool down post-training increased risk of injury

 - Those with less experience are more likely to be injured due to poor technique or not being conditioned to take a hit.
 Whereas those with more experience are likely to be injured due to high/spinning kicks